 Making a Simple Rag Bow

 A simple rag bow can dress up so many things and you can make these in minutes.
 I can't wait to share how to make these with you using just strips of fabric.
+You can use these rag bows on decor pieces like I am today, but you can also make them bigger and use them on a front door wreath, or on a decorated table under your covered patio.

 Dollar Store Candle Holder with Stand